chilung/NCTU_Adv_DNN_HW3/README.md

 1. Install pytorch and detectron.
 2. After detectron2 installed, the runtime needs to be restarted.
 Thus you can see a code exit(0) to restart the runtime and an error message: "你的工作階段因不明原因而異常終止。" shown.
 This is a correct result.
 There is no problem to go on executing the program.
+3. The program will download the dataset, including train_images.zip, pascal_train.json, test_images.zip, test.json.
+And train_images.zip amd test_images.zip will be automatically unzipped into ./train_images and ./test_images.